 6. Go Outside and Record a Podcast Episode

 Show your listeners that you are a real person by taking personal photos and posting them.
 Go out for a drink with former guests and take a selfie.
 Go out to dinner with your sponsors and take a selfie.
 Host a live podcast and take a selfie with your audience.
 Do something different and record an entire podcast episode while driving in your car and take a selfie.

 Forming partnerships is vital to the success of any podcast.
 You are never in competition with anyone.
 Make friends.
 Share what they create.
 Cheer on your friends and they will return the favor – it’s good karma.
 Practice this!

-4. The Top 10 List Podcast Promotion Strategy
+4. The Top 10 List Podcast Marketing Strategy

 Difficulty Level: Requires writing and emailing, so hard as hell!

 Google, “best [your niche] podcasts.”
 Create a spreadsheet listing every single post you can find that your podcast is not a part of but should be.
 Then, send a simple email to the blog owners asking if they would add your show to the list.
 Very few podcasters do this.